Sara Nelson (politician): 2021 election

 In 2021, Nelson again attempted to run for the city council, this time running for the position 9 office being vacated by Lorena Gonzalez who ran for Mayor of Seattle.
 In the August primary, seven candidates ran for the open seat, with Nelson and activist Nikkita Oliver advancing to the general election, with 39.47% and 40.18%, respectively.

 Nelson was the more moderate choice in the election, with issues such as policing, homelessness, and pandemic recovery coming to the forefront.
 One of the most drastic differences between the candidates was their approach to policing and police funding.
 Oliver, a police abolitionist, called for a 50% cut to the budget of the Seattle Police Department, arguing the funds could be better used to address root causes of crime.
 Nelson argued that the police budget should not be cut at all and that reforming the department would be the best solution.

 Throughout the election, Nelson claimed to have not laid off employees during the COVID pandemic, but a report showed that seven full-time and part-time employees were let go before Thanksgiving 2020.
 Nelson dismissed the claims, saying "The employees you mention were part-time and/or seasonal hires, and the busy season — as much as there was a 'busy season' in 2020 — ended.
 We kept on every full-time employee who was on payroll when the pandemic hit..."

 In the general election, Nelson won with 53.84% of the vote to Oliver's 45.99%.

 2025 election

 In December 2024, Nelson announced she planned to run for reelection.
 She drew three challengers for the primary, including Dionne Foster, executive director of the Washington Progress Alliance, and Connor Nash, a former economist for the federal government.
 In the August primary, Nelson came in a distant second, with 35% of the vote, and advanced to the general election against Foster, who earned 58%.

-Nelson went on to lose the November general election to Foster, who had 57.9% of the vote by an early count.
+Nelson focused her campaign on addressing substance abuse and public safety, while defending her support for the Stay Out of Drug Areas (SODA) zones, Stay Out of Areas of Prostitution (SOAP) zones, and expanded surveillance cameras.
+In the general election, she would increase her "anti-Trump" rhetoric, and said Foster was "inexpereinced" to stand up to Trump.
+Foster ran as a progressive, advocating for rebuilding the Seattle Police Department, greater investments in affordable housing, and rent stabilization.
+She criticized Nelson for the SODA and SOAP zones, calling them "banishment zones" without a comprehensive solution, and stated she would have voted against the surveillance cameras, citing the risk of the federal government using the data for deportations.

+During the general election, Foster led two polls of the Position 9 race, one commissioned by The Stranger and another by the Northwest Progressive Institute.
+In the November general election, Foster defeated Nelson in a landslide, 62.8% to 37%.